 The third Ringland bridges the secondary and third ring, the oil control ring.
-The oil control ring is shaped completely different from the two rings.
-The ring’s design scrapes oil from the cylinder walls and forces it to oiling holes and to the wrist pins.
+The oil control ring is shaped completely differently from the two rings.
+The ring’s design scrapes oil from the cylinder walls and forces it to oiling holes and the wrist pins.

 Why do Subaru “EJ” Ringlands Fail?

-What causes Ringland failures stems from these pistons and its supporting rings.
+What causes Ringland failures stem from these pistons and their supporting rings.
 In the EJ engine, the pistons are manufactured by pouring molten alloy into a mold.
-The only advantages of having a cast piston is it won’t expand as much when heated.
+The only advantage of having a cast piston is it won’t expand as much when heated.
 This will allow the build to be tight and quiet for the engine to last a long time.
 The downside to this is that cast pistons are not as strong and do not hold up well to the severe stresses of a high-performance engine.

 Detonation is what physically damages the pistons.
 Anything that promotes detonation such as low octane fuel, lack of proper tuning, and prolonged hard driving can potentially cause piston Ringland failure.